Sedation or “No Fear” Dentistry

 - Anxiety caused by the noises, the smells and the tastes associated with dental care

 If you suffer from any of these concerns, consider Sedation Dentistry as a solution for you.
 Don’t let fear prevent you from having the bright smile and healthy teeth you deserve.
 With Sedation Dentistry, dental anxieties can be a thing of the past.
-Don’t wait any longer – contact Dr?s Mann and Dolfi today!
+Don’t wait any longer – contact Dr. Mann today!